Bradley-svg/GB-Heat-Pump-App-V1/docs/platform-setup-guide.md

 ### 1.3 Local development tips
 - `wrangler dev --remote` runs the Worker on Cloudflare, so Access policies apply naturally.
 - For purely local development use the dedicated configuration: `wrangler dev --local --env local`.
-The `env.local` block in `wrangler.toml` now sets `APP_BASE_URL=http://127.0.0.1:8787/app`, points API calls at the local worker, and enables the Access shim. `validateEnv` will refuse to start if `ALLOW_DEV_ACCESS_SHIM` is truthy while `APP_BASE_URL` is not a localhost origin.
+The `env.local` block in `services/overseas-api/wrangler.toml` now sets `APP_BASE_URL=http://127.0.0.1:8787/app`, points API calls at the local worker, and enables the Access shim. `validateEnv` will refuse to start if `ALLOW_DEV_ACCESS_SHIM` is truthy while `APP_BASE_URL` is not a localhost origin.
   - Bash: `export DEV_ALLOW_USER='{"email":"admin@example.com","roles":["admin"],"clientIds":["profile-west"]}' && wrangler dev --local --env local`
   - PowerShell: `$env:DEV_ALLOW_USER='{"email":"admin@example.com","roles":["admin"]}' ; wrangler dev --local --env local`
   (The shim auto-enables via `env.local`; override `APP_BASE_URL`/`APP_API_BASE` manually if you need a different loopback host.)
   The shim only activates when `Cf-Access-Jwt-Assertion` is missing; any supplied JWT is still fully verified.
-- Production deploys include a GitHub Actions guard (`npm run check:prod-shim`) that halts the workflow if `ALLOW_DEV_ACCESS_SHIM` is still bound in the target environment.
+- Production deploys include a GitHub Actions guard (`pnpm check:prod-shim`) that halts the workflow if `ALLOW_DEV_ACCESS_SHIM` is still bound in the target environment.
 Remove or rotate the secret before re-running the deployment.
 - If you prefer to exercise the real flow, inject a JWT into `Cf-Access-Jwt-Assertion` manually (generate via `cloudflared access login`), or temporarily stub `requireAccessUser` in tests.
 - Ensure secrets exist for the Worker: `wrangler secret put ACCESS_AUD`.